Genius Invokation TCG: Multiplayer

 Genius Invokation TCG features two online queue modes: Co-op Matching, where no restrictions apply, and Arena of Champions, where players complete runs by winning 5 games with the same deck before accumulating 3 losses.
 Both queue modes require Player Level 4 to be unlocked.

 A player can also invite any other player inside their own co-op session to a match.
 Unlike in-game matchmaking, there are no restrictions to playing against others this way.

 Sometimes, a third queue mode named Heated Battle Mode will be open for a limited time, featuring a modified ruleset.
-Just as with the regular ruleset, players can either enter a special matchmaking queue for the mode, or invite another player to play against with the ruleset enabled within the time the mode is available.
+Just as with the regular ruleset, players can either enter a special matchmaking queue for the mode, or they can invite another player to compete against with the ruleset enabled within the time the mode is available.

-Story
+Physical version

+The back of a physical card.

+An official physical version of Genius Invokation TCG was released in China on November 8, 2024, published by ShiningSoul, including an accessory kit, 8 preconstructed decks, and booster boxes.
+18 character cards and 91 action cards are available.
+Game Rant commented that HoYoverse only launched the physical card set in China and speculated that this may be the company testing its popularity for a future international release.

+In-game story

-Within the world of Teyvat, Genius Invokation TCG was first mentioned by the Liyuean merchant Liben in the Version 2.3 in-game event Marvelous Merchandise, in which he revealed he was delivering the game (then referred to as "Sacred Call of Seven") to the Yae Publishing House per a commission from an unnamed researcher from Sumeru.
-Fukumoto, a writer from Inazuma, was then tasked with writing the King of Invokations light novel series to promote the game, subsequently spreading it to other places of Teyvat.
+Within the world of Teyvat, Genius Invokation TCG was first mentioned by the merchant Liben in the Version 2.3 in-game event Marvelous Merchandise, in which he revealed he was delivering the game (then referred to as "Sacred Call of Seven") to the Yae Publishing House per a commission from an unnamed researcher from Sumeru.
+Fukumoto, a writer from Inazuma, was then tasked with writing the King of Invokations light novel series to promote the game, subsequently spreading it to other places in Teyvat.

-It was later revealed in the Version 3.7 in-game event Duel!
-The Summoners' Summit! that the game was originally created by childhood friends and Akademiya researchers Garvipidam and Gulab to pass time as the latter had to undergo Eleazar treatment.
-Gulab eventually died from the disease, leading to Garvipidam being traumatized and secluding himself until he came to terms with his friend's passing in the event.
+It was later revealed in the Version 3.7 event Duel!
+The Summoners' Summit! that the card game was originally created by childhood friends and Akademiya researchers Garvipidam and Gulab to pass the time while Gulab was in the hospital for disease.
+Gulab eventually died from the disease, leading to Garvipidam being traumatized and secluding himself until he came to terms with his friend's passing.

 Development

 Genius Invokation TCG was first announced in the announcement live stream for the Version 3.1 update of Genshin Impact on September 16, 2022, in which Michael, Genshin Impact's Head of Marketing for Mainland China at the time, stated that the mode was primarily designed to be a "light and casual" PvE experience, with no rewards for multiplayer matches.
 The developers have also stated that they would balance existing cards along the mode's lifespan.
+It was released alongside version 3.3 of the game.